The Field of Flowers Light Simple Beginners Crochet Sweater Free Pattern

 The Field of Flowers Simple Beginner Crochet Sweater is a classic Kiks + Jack Crochet sweater.
 Master this pattern, change up the yarn and you could easily have a whole wardrobe of these beautiful light sweaters.
 We kept this version a little shorter, however you could easily crochet this as an oversized longer sweater with this made to measure pattern.

-Let’s get started on The Field of Flowers Simple Beginner Crochet Sweater
+Let’s get started on The Field of Flowers Simple Beginner Crochet Sweater.

 DESCRIPTION of The Field of Flowers Simple Beginner Crochet Sweater